jayfiled/webSite/src/pages/22-06-2018/index.md

 ---
-path: "/about-me"
+path: "/starting"
 date: "2017-07-12T17:12:33.962Z"
-title: "More about me"
+title: "Starting late, and busy but.."
 ---

 I'm a 34 year old dad of 3.

-Just starting my coding journey.
-I can do it.
-I know how to.
-I've started from zero many times to reach difficult personal goals.
+I've started from zero many times to reach difficult personal goals;

     1. When I started learning Japanese (now have working proficiency)